-This FAQ will be updated regularly throughout autumn 2020.
+This FAQ will be updated regularly throughout autumn 2020 and spring 2021.
 Due to new regulations and directives from the Swedish Government, and new decisions taken regularly at the University, we cannot always answer your questions and many answers will change over time.
 Please check back regularly for updates!

 - General questions about Lund University

 - Questions regarding payments and refunds (for non-EU/EEA students)

 - Practical questions (flights, arrival, orientation, housing)

 Is Lund University open?

 Lund University remains open, but following a new government decision from 18 December 2020, teaching will be conducted online until further notice, as far as possible.

 As the spread of infection remains serious, the government announced additional restrictions for the whole of Sweden on 18 December 2020.
 For student at Lund University, this means that:

 - All teaching should be conducted digitally as far as far possible, with no physical attendance on Lund University premises until further notice.